Busy preparing your agency ahead of the IR35 reform date but still have some unanswered questions?

 IR35 applies to contracts worked through an intermediary, such as a limited company or Personal Services Company (PSC).

-Irrespective of the way in which they work, IR35 was introduced to ensure that contractors which work in the same way as employee pay broadly the same taxes as actual employees.
+Irrespective of the way in which they work, IR35 was introduced to ensure that contractors which work in the same way as employees pay broadly the same taxes as actual employees.

 WHEN WILL THE NEW IR35 LEGISLATION TAKE EFFECT?